taisukef/pngjs/README.md

 PNG.js
 ======

 PNG.js is a PNG decoder fully written in JavaScript.
-It works in Deno as well as in (modern) browsers.
+It works in Deno and browsers.

 Usage
 -----